Skip to main content

 Each year our annual report highlights our performance and achievement over the past 12 months.
 Throughout the year we continued to make great work happen for our members and the industry at the heart of the UK economy.

-Our 2022 annual report includes: Chair’s welcome, Chief Executive’s welcome, the impact of our campaigns work, our influence and reach, growing our membership, bringing our members together. supporting our member community, improving professionalism and industry standards, the shape of our industry, trading update 2023, directors’ report and financial statements and our governance committees.
+Our 2023 annual report includes: Chair’s welcome, Chief Executive’s welcome, the new home of the REC, helping members tackle the big issues, REC member events, the impact of our campaigns, our influence and reach, members are at the heart of the REC, improving professionalism and industry, standards, the shape of our industry, trading update 2023, directors’ report and financial statements, look ahead: REC Strategy 2024–2028 and our governance committees.

 The chair’s welcome